 If you are reading and discussing my books in the classroom, have a look here to find some notes and suggested activities.

-If you would like me to visit your school, or would like to discuss this further please contact me here.
+If you would like to receive a brochure, arrange a school visit, or discuss this further please contact me here.

 I am currently Patron of Reading at Northcote Lodge in West London